ilastik/ilastik.github.io/documentation/index.md

 # Overview

 ## User documentation

+### Complete tutorials
 [Here]({{site.baseurl}}/documentation/ilastik_manual.pdf) you can find a detailed manual for using ilastik together with FiJi, written by Chong Zhang for the bioimage analysis training course organized by CellNetworks in Heidelberg.

+An in-depth tutorial for ilastik tracking can be found in [this book chapter](https://hciweb.iwr.uni-heidelberg.de/node/6055).
+This tutorial also includes pixel and object classification.

+### Online documentation
 After starting ilastik, you will be greeted by the [startup screen]({{site.baseurl}}/documentation/basics/startup.html).
 There you can select one of the available workflows